trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ---
-title: Implementing a Files Archive with the DAL and a Smart Rollup
+title: Implementing a File Archive with the DAL and a Smart Rollup
 authors: 'Tezos Core Developers'
 last_update:
   date: 10 January 2024